tanvirasifkhan/laravel-vue-nuxt-pos/README.md

 You can now play around with the application.

 Hope, the application runs smoothly.
-Enjoy and thanks
+Enjoy and thanks.
+If you have any query, then send an email to `asifkhan.github@gmail.com`.
+Thanks